What is 2-Factor Authentication, and why is it safer than my UCMNetId password?

 What if I receive an unexpected login alert?

-If you receive a notification (a login alert on the Duo Mobile app, a phone call from the authentication system, or a batch of passcodes via text message) that you did not request, your UCMNetID may have been compromised.
+If you receive a notification (a login alert on the Duo Mobile app, a phone call from the authentication system, or a passcode via text message) that you did not request, your UCMNetID may have been compromised.

 Reject the login, select Yes on "Was this a suspicious login?", change your UCMNetID password as soon as possible via the Identity Management page, and email the Information Security team to report the problem.